Is All Art Political? Definitely.

 Everything that Ai Weiwei creates has a purpose that is about questioning and challenging systems of power.
 And it’s not surprising when you think about his life experiences.
 His childhood, what happened to his father, his imprisonment by the Chinese authorities.

-Ai Weiwei argues that it’s not possible to separate art and politics: when you are making some sort of artistic expression you are making a statement about freedom of speech.
-Artists who are able to express themselves in any way they want to - including my aunt painting her Cornish landscapes - are demonstrating a freedom of expression that you don’t have in countries where you don’t have political freedom.
+Ai Weiwei argues that it’s not possible to separate art and politics: artists who are able to express themselves in whatever way they want to without fear or risk to their lives - including my aunt painting her Cornish landscapes - demonstrate (consciously or not) a political freedom that artists don’t have in countries like China, Russia and Iran.